Tuition and Fees

 North Carolina Residence Status

 For students enrolling in college credit curriculum classes, an initial residence classification is made by Residency Determination Services (RDS) upon application to the college.
-It is the student’s responsibility to supply documenting evidence of residence status if requested.
+It is the student’s responsibility to supply documenting evidence of residence status if requested and to inform Central Piedmont of any changes in residency determination before the end of the impacted term.
 The decision is based on the preponderance of the evidence presented.

 NOTE: The out-of-state tuition rate is charged automatically to students for whom North Carolina residence has not been established.